jacopo-minniti/A-Prometheus/README.md

 ### 4. Light Wave
 The danger level is transformed in a frequency for street lights.
 A light wave is directed to people near or on the streets to the safest zones.
-The light wave effect is given simply by the lights turning on and off syncrosly (again, the frequency) The path is chosen through an algorithm that minimizes the total _danger level_ of the path.
+The light wave effect is given simply by the lights turning on and off synchronously (again, the frequency) The path is chosen through an algorithm that minimizes the total _danger level_ of the path.

 ## Mesh networks